What makes the Language Garden unique?

 A classroom culture built on curiosity, joy, and kindness

-My biggest goal isn’t perfection — it’s opening minds, and hearts.
-I want students to walk away not just with new words, but with a genuine appreciation for cultures different from their own.
-Language is the most powerful tool I know to get us there — and the most joyful.
+Our biggest goal isn’t perfection — it’s opening minds.
+We want students to walk away not just with new words, but with a genuine appreciation for cultures different from their own.
+Language is one of the most powerful tools to get us there.

 -